-Primarily known for a significant Sikh shrine named Gurudwara Tarn Taran Sahib that is situated here, this town is visited by Sikh devotees from all parts of the country.
-The gurudwara lies right in the center of the town and is one of the most visited sites.
-Tarn Taran Sahib town was founded by the fifth Guru, Shri Guru Arjan Dev Ji and one can experience the true Sikh culture here.
+Primarily known for a significant Sikh shrine namely Gurudwara Tarn Taran Sahib, this town is visited by Sikh devotees from all parts of the country.
+The gurudwara lies right in the centre of the town and is one of the most visited religious places in Punjab.

 Tarn Taran Sahib came under the Bhangi Sikh dynasty from 1716 to 1810 when this region was ruled by rulers of Dhillon clan.
-In 1947 after teh independence of India, Tarn Taran was among the few districts in Punjab that had a majority of the Sikh population.
+In 1947, after the independence of India, Tarn Taran was among the few districts in Punjab that had a majority of the Sikh population.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here